₱24,774 Find Cheap Flights from Montreal to Philippines

 Angeles City

-Cheap Flight Deals from Pierre Elliott Trudeau Intl to the Philippines (YUL-PH0)
+Cheap Flights from Pierre Elliott Trudeau Intl to the Philippines

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Pierre Elliott Trudeau Intl to the Philippines that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.